-See the Eligibility chapter for a definition of elderly and disabled families and Chapter 6 (6-II.C.) for a discussion of the deduction.
-The PHA will verify that the head, spouse, or cohead is 62 years of age or older or a person with disabilities.
+See Eligibility chapter for a definition of elderly and disabled families and Chapter 6 (6-II.C.) for a discussion of the deduction.
+PHAs must verify that the head, spouse, or cohead is 62 years of age or older or a person with disabilities.